Technical Conference: 07 - 11 March 2027

 Short Course Description

-From the first fiber optic subsea cable to today’s SDM cable system, the capacity per cable has increased 5 orders of magnitudes over the past 30 years.
-This exponential increase has been driven by ever-growing traffic demands and has been enabled by enormous technological advances in every subsea cable building block.
-The rapid expansion of global submarine cable networks demands not only the increase of cable capacity and decrease of cost-per-bit, but also more network flexibility over a range of transmission distances from hundreds of kilometers to over 10,000 kilometers.
-The challenges are present in many aspects of today’s subsea cable systems.
-This course discusses key components in building out a subsea cable system from concept to service, and reviews recent technical innovations that have advanced the cable performance, as well as new applications of subsea cable systems.
+Subsea cable systems have undergone significant evolution, driven by both surging traffic demands and continuous technological innovations.
+The capacity per cable has increased more than five orders of magnitude over the past 30 years.
+The rapid expansion of global submarine cable networks demands not only the increase of cable capacity and decrease of cost-per-bit, but also more network flexibility and diversity over a range of transmission distances from hundreds of kilometers to over 10, 000 kilometers.
+The challenges and opportunities are present in many aspects of today’s subsea cable systems.

 Short Course Benefits